Teletex System of Document Transfer Abandoned in The 1990s

 What You Could Do With a Teletex Terminal

-• Use the terminal as an ordinary electronic typewriter
+• Use the terminal as an ordinary electronic typewriter.

-• Print documents with a connection to a separate printer
+• Print documents with a connection to a separate printer.

 • Send and receive telex messages to a teleprinter terminal as long as that teleprinter was connected to a public switched telex network and the character set used was compatible with the restricted character set limitations that a teleprinter could handle, in accordance with the International Telegraph Alphabet No. 2.
 Documents intended for a telex recipient needed have a line length restricted to 69 characters, which is the maximum line length most telex terminals could handle*.

-*TWX teleprinters such as the Teletype Model 33 in North America were capable of a maximum line length of 74 characters.
+*TWX teleprinters, such as the Teletype Model 33 in North America, were capable of a maximum line length of 74 characters.
 Source: Teletype Model 33 ASR.
 While I have not found any documents on the internet to prove otherwise, I would imagine that when sending documents from the Teletype Model 33 to most other teleprinters (which I believe were the majority of teleprinters worldwide), the operator would have to ensure, or should have ensured, that the character line length did not exceed 69 characters, to prevent over-printing at the end of lines.

 Teletex Was Much Faster Than Telex